sofiagzzloz/TruthLens/README.md

 We built this for students like us.

-Learning efficiently is hard.
-Students and knowledge workers often:
+Most learners:

-- ❌ Take notes from multiple sources without verifying accuracy
+- ❌ Take notes quickly without verifying accuracy

-- ❌ Struggle to identify gaps in their understanding
+- ❌ Miss subtle factual errors

-- ❌ Waste time manually fact-checking every claim
+- ❌ Spend hours double-checking material

-- ❌ Miss important corrections that could improve their knowledge
+- ❌ Struggle to turn raw notes into reliable knowledge

-**TruthLens automates the feedback loop** — it catches errors early, provides immediate corrections, and helps you build a more reliable knowledge base.
-This makes the learning process faster, more efficient, and more confident.
+TruthLens automates the entire feedback loop, helping you learn faster, more accurately, and more confidently.

 ---